CyberAgentGameEntertainment/UnityPerformanceTuningBible/README_EN.md

 Please send your comments and suggestions via [Issues](https://github.com/CyberAgentGameEntertainment/UnityPerformanceTuningBible/issues) or [Pull Requests](https://github.com/CyberAgentGameEntertainment/UnityPerformanceTuningBible/pulls).

 ## About Translations
-※Currently in preparation for release.
-Please wait a little longer.

 ### Background
 We have received several requests for a translated version of Issues, but we have decided that it is operationally difficult to release an official translated version.
 Instead, we have decided to leave the translation to individual users.